travelgateX/documentation-site/content/hotelx/plugins/black-list.md

     With this input hotel: ["A","B","C"] after executing the plugin, we obtain hotels: []

-If we don't specify any values in one rule, we are indicating that no hotel code should be blacklisted for any supplier different of HOTELTEST or TESTPRV:
+If we don't specify any values in one rule, we are indicating that no hotel code should be blacklisted for any supplier different from HOTELTEST or TESTPRV:

     IdRule,ClientToken,NoClientToken,Client,NoClient,Supplier,NoSupplier,Access,NoAccess,Context,NoContext,ContextSup,NoContextSup,Values
     r3,,,,,,HOTELTEST;TESTPRV,,,,,,,,